MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 Filters applied to the page in the [Multi metric ribbon chart](#multi-metric-ribbon-chart), affect this chart's display as follows:

-* *No filters applied* - Columns display the peak timepoint per hour.
+* *No filters applied* - Columns display the peak timepoint every 20 minutes.
+Each column has three peaks:
+    * Add percentage
+    * burndown percentage
+    * Cumulative percentage

 * *Filters are applied* - The visuals displays every 30-second timepoint.